 Activities across the three schools range from Mandarin lessons or learning a dance from Indian culture, a math and drone program, reading programs, girls workshops, capoeira (an Afro-Brazilian martial art that combines acrobatics, dance and music), yoga, as well as being able to create movies with Legos.

-“You can walk and look around and [students] will not look up because they are so engaged,” Oliver-Flores said.
+“You can walk and look around and [students] will not look up because they are so engaged,” Olivier-Flores said.
 “They develop their scenery.
 They have a huge box of Legos and they decide what their characters are going to look like, what their storyline is.”

-Some accomplishments of the program so far, Oliver-Flores shared, was a summer program which had 213 students enrolled, 26 enrichment activities, and the implementation of an educational liaison role that reviews activities and makes tweaks to the program.
+Some accomplishments of the program so far, Olivier-Flores shared, was a summer program which had 213 students enrolled, 26 enrichment activities, and the implementation of an educational liaison role that reviews activities and makes tweaks to the program.

 The program is projected to have 575 students attend by the end of each school year.
 They reached this goal last year and currently have 486 students who have participated this year.

-A sustainability plan is being worked on to strategize how to keep the grant going after the five years is over, Oliver-Flores said.
+A sustainability plan is being worked on to strategize how to keep the grant going after the five years is over, Olivier-Flores said.
 Superintendent Dr. David Mauricio commended the program, saying it brings cost savings to parents and activities that bring great equity to the school district.
 “You need to take this to the state level and show their school districts how an after school program can be run with the fiscal support that we get,” he said.

 The Nature Girls program is provided Thursdays 3:30 p.m. to 5 p.m. with busing provided.
 It is a free after school program for Hillcrest School 5th graders where girls learn about cooperation, science, outdoor skills, hands-on STEM activities, and leadership skills.
 Those interested in signing up can contact Jamie Rossi at [email protected] or at (914) 739-2284.